zhenglin-charlie-li/microservices-with-node-js-and-react/notes/03 - Running Services with Docker.md

 docker system prune
+docker logs

+docker exec -it naughty_mcnulty redis-cli
 ```

+## docker create VS docker run VS docker start

-Docker create command creates a fresh new container from a docker image.
+- Docker create command creates a fresh new container from a docker image.
 However, it doesn’t run it immediately.

-Docker start command will start any stopped container.
+- Docker start command will start any stopped container.
 If you used docker create command to create a container, you can start it with this command.

-Docker run command is a combination of create and start as it creates a new container and starts it immediately.
+- Docker run command is a combination of create and start as it creates a new container and starts it immediately.
 In fact, the docker run command can even pull an image from Docker Hub if it doesn’t find the mentioned image on your system.

+## docker stop VS docker kill

+- docker stop attempts to gracefully shutdown container(s) while docker kill (by default) immediately stops/terminates them;
+- docker stop issues a SIGTERM signal to the main process inside the container, while docker kill (by default) issues a SIGKILL signal;

+## The Purpose of the 'it' Flag

+`-it` = `-i -t`

+**Docker run a Linux VM**
+**A process attaches three channal: STDIN    STDOUT    STDERR**

+`-i` makes whatever you type go into STDIN
+`-t` makes format be nice (easily understanding)